 Tell us in the comments:

-Does this help you understand, what is nutritional yeast?
-Do you still have questions?
+- Does this help you understand what nutritional yeast is?
+What questions do you still have?

-If you eat it, do you have a favorite brand or a favorite way to use it?
+- If you eat it, what’s your favorite brand or way to use it?